Rodericuss/Blog-Template/README.md

 # Blog-Template
 It's an simple but effective Blog template.
+Of course.